 Office hour: Tuesdays, 15:00-16:00

 Josef Falko Loher is Research Assistant and PhD candidate at the Chair of East Asian Economy and Society.
 He is currently writing his PhD thesis on Multi-Level Climate Change Governance in East Asia.
-His research interests include environmental governance and urban politics in Northeast and Southeast Asia, as well as Austrian companies' investment in environmental technologies in both North and Southeast Asia.
+His research interests include environmental politics and political systems in East Asia as well as Austrian companies' investment in environmental technologies in both North and Southeast Asia.
 Josef Falko Loher received a M.A. degree in East Asian Economy and Society and a B.A. degree in Sinology, both from the University of Vienna.
 He studied Chinese intensively at Leiden University, the Netherlands, and Fudan University, PR China.
 He spent over two years living and working in China.

 Office hour: Tuesdays, 16:00-17:00

 Stephan Si-Hwan Park is Research Assistant and PhD candidate at the Chair of East Asian Economy and Society at the University of Vienna.
 His research focuses on evaluating marketing practices that are targeted specifically to Asian communities in major European cities.
 Stephan Si-Hwan Park received an M.A. in East Asian Economy and Society from the University of Vienna and an M.A. in Business Administration from the University of Applied Sciences in Kufstein, Austria.
 From 2006 to 2007 he worked as an Event Manager in New York and Munich.
 As a side project he also runs the UNCON SCHOOL - an educational online video platform for academics in which professors and experts teach skills online.

 Former Full-time staff